Fragile X Syndrome, FXPOI, FXTAS

 Dr. med.
 Imma Rost, Dr. rer. biol. hum.
-Soheyla Chahrokh-Zadeh
+Soheyla Chahrokh-Zadeh, M.Sc.
+Anna Munzig

-The fragile X syndrome is the most frequent monogenic inherited cause of intellectual disability.
-In contrast to other diseases with X chromosomal recessive inheritance, the fragile X syndrome exhibits characteristics such as healthy male conductors and in a proportion of affected females signs and symptoms similar to the ones found in male patients.
-The fragile X syndrome is caused by a CGG triplet repeat expansion in the 5' untranslated region of the FMR1 gene (fragile X mental retardation) on the long arm of the X chromosome.
-The most frequent normal alleles in the general population have a length of 29-30 CGG repeats.
-Alleles with 50 to 55 repeats are defined as grey-zone allele (EMQN quality assessment scheme).
-This number of repeats exhibits a certain instability regardless of the gender of the carrier; however, no expansion to a full mutation has been observed in this range so far.
+Fragile X syndrome is caused by a CGG triplet repeat expansion in the 5' untranslated region of the FMR1 (fragile X mental retardation) gene on the long arm of the X chromosome.
+Most normal alleles in the general population have a length of 29-30 CGG repeats.
+Alleles with 50 to 55 repeats are defined as grey-zone alleles (EMQN quality assessment scheme).
+This number of repeats has a certain instability regardless of the gender of the carrier; however, no expansion to a full mutation has been observed in this range in a generation.

-A premutation is the term for an allele with 56 to 200 CGG repeats.
-Premutations inherited from the mother are unstable, which usually leads to an expansion of the repeat to more than 200 triplets (full mutation).
-This expansion leads to methylation of cytosine residues of the repeat and adjacent regulatory elements which causes inhibition of transcription and therefore results in absence of the FMR1 gene product.
-Male premutation carriers will pass on the premutation stable to the next generation.
-Mothers of children with full mutations are obligate carriers of either a premutation or even a full mutation.
-The recurrence risk for an affected child is up to 50%, depending on the gender and the length of the mother's premutation.
+Alleles with 56 to 200 CGG repeats are termed premutations.
+Premutations inherited from the mother are unstable, which usually leads to an expansion of more than 200 triplets (full mutation).
+From this length, methylation of the repeats cytosine residues and adjacent regulatory elements occurs, which leads to transcription inhibition resulting in an absence of the FMR1 gene product.
+In males, stable premutations are passed to the next generation.
+Mothers of children with full mutations are obligate carriers of a premutation or even a full mutation.
+The risk of having an affected child is up to 50%, depending on the gender and the length of the mother's premutation.